- Copywriting Services

-What these statistics show is that as a physician or dentist, you need to have a quality web presence to attract new patients and grow your practice.
+What these statistics show is that as a physician or dentist, you need to have a quality online presence with a website written by a professional healthcare copywriter in order to attract new patients and grow your practice.

 You can get on that first or second page with the right content.
-And whether you’re a cardiologist, dermatologist, pediatrician or urologist, that’s the type of free advertising that can bring your practice awe-inspiring success.
+And whether you’re a cardiologist, dermatologist, pediatrician or urologist, that’s the type of free advertising that can deliver a steady stream of new patients and increased revenue.

-In August 2018, Google released a broad core algorithm update designed to improve the quality of its results.
+In 2018 Google released a broad core algorithm update designed to improve the quality of its results.
 This is not an unusual occurrence, as Google has had many prior broad core algorithm updates.
-But this particular one, now being called the “Google Medic Update” for reasons you’ll soon understand, has special significance for healthcare practices.
+But this particular one, called the “Google Medic Update” for reasons you’ll soon understand, has special significance for healthcare practices.

 So what can you do to enhance that credibility and show Google that your website, and the people behind that website, are authorities in their field?
 Try some of these ideas or work with a professional copywriter to:

-If your healthcare website is used to sell diet products, medical devices, or other health-based products or services, be sure to include plenty of relevant information that answer visitors’ questions and support the legitimacy of what you’re offering.
+If your healthcare website is used to sell nutritional supplements, medical devices, medical tourism, home healthcare services or other health-based products or services, be sure to include plenty of relevant information that answer visitors’ questions and support the legitimacy of what you’re offering.
 Product reviews and discussions on your website or social media postings can also help to improve your credibility in the eyes of Google.

+Get the picture?
 If your website isn’t optimized for mobile, you’re going to lose prospects who can’t view your site correctly.
-Google will also give you a lower search engine rank.
+And to add insult to injury, Google will also give you a lower ranking on the search engine.
 It doesn’t want to send searchers to a site that is problematic.

-Populate your medical practice’s website with rich, engaging content.
+Populate your medical practice’s website with rich, engaging content written by a healthcare copywriter.
 If your site hasn’t been updated in the past few years, it may have old, inaccurate information and a design that shows its age.
 Today’s consumers won’t be fooled, and they won’t contact you if your website lacks the information they need to make important healthcare decisions.
 They’ll just go elsewhere.

 If your website reads like every other website in your field, you won’t wow the prospect.
-You must have a unique message custom tailored to your distinctive patient base and supported by helpful, professionally-written information.
+You must have a unique message custom tailored to your distinctive patient base and supported by helpful information created by a medical copywriter.